netdata/netdata/packaging/docker/README.md

 ### Docker container names resolution

-There are a few options for resolving container names within netdata.
+There are a few options for resolving container names within Netdata.
 Some methods of doing so will allow root access to your machine from within the container.
 Please read the following carefully.

 #### Docker Socket Proxy (Safest Option)

-Deploy a Docker socket proxy that accepts and filter out requests using something like [HAProxy](https://docs.netdata.cloud/docs/running-behind-haproxy/) so that it restricts connections to read-only access to the CONTAINERS endpoint.
+Deploy a Docker socket proxy that accepts and filters out requests using something like [HAProxy](https://docs.netdata.cloud/docs/running-behind-haproxy/) so that it restricts connections to read-only access to the CONTAINERS endpoint.

-The reason it's safer to expose the socket to the proxy is because netdata has a TCP port exposed outside the Docker network.
+The reason it's safer to expose the socket to the proxy is because Netdata has a TCP port exposed outside the Docker network.
 Access to the proxy container is limited to only within the network.

 #### Giving group access to Docker Socket (Less safe)